MP Estate Planning UK

 Where should I send complaints about compliance checks or enquiries?

 For compliance check or enquiry complaints, write to Customer Compliance Complaints, HM Revenue and Customs, BX9 2AB.
-State the date of the compliance contact and the officer’s reference if you have it.
+State the date of the compliance contact, the officer’s reference if you have it, and whether the check relates to a trust return, estate return or individual Self Assessment.

 What should an agent do if they cannot use the online complaints route?

-If an agent can’t use the online route, they should send a signed letter on behalf of the client to the appropriate complaints postal address above.
-Include proof of agent authorisation and the client’s tax or National Insurance reference.
+If an agent cannot use the online route — which requires a Government Gateway sign-in and cannot be accessed by agents — they should send a signed letter on behalf of the client to the appropriate complaints postal address listed above.
+Include proof of agent authorisation (such as confirmation that a 64-8 is on file), the client’s tax or National Insurance reference, and the trust or estate UTR if applicable.
+If the complaint is not resolved satisfactorily, it can be escalated to the Adjudicator’s Office, and ultimately to the Parliamentary and Health Service Ombudsman via your MP.

 How can we